-As you can imagine, rapids are, well, rapid.
-The white water that runs through them gushes quickly and relentlessly, and rapids tend to be rocky as well.
-You’ll have a trained, professional guide to keep you safe though.
-Plus that buoyancy aid and a basic safety briefing before you get in the raft.
-Ultimately, if you fall out of the raft, it’s all just part of the fun.
+As you can imagine, rapids are, well, pretty rapid.
+The white water gushes quickly and relentlessly, and rapids often tend to be rocky as well.
+As long as you listen to your guide though, you'll be absolutely fine.
+There will always be a basic safety briefing before you get in the raft.
+Ultimately, getting wet is part of the rafting experience.
 At the end of the day, white water rafting is effectively throwing a boat down an assault course with a crew inside.
-You’re going to get wet.
+So you're probably going to get wet.

-The likelihood of you falling out, and the intensity of your trip, depends largely on what grade of rapids you’re taking on.
-Rivers in the UK are graded on a scale of I-VI, with grade I being moving water which is unobstructed, but without any technical difficulties or notable obstacles, and grade VI being extremely challenging (often impossible) to navigate.
-You’ll likely end up rafting something in between.
-Thanks to the fact you’ll have a guide, you will find you’ll be able to take on grades from II-IV from the get go, even without experience.
+The intensity of your trip depends largely on what grade of rapids you’ll be taking on.
+Rivers in the UK are graded on a scale of I-VI, with grade I being moving water which is unobstructed, without any technical difficulties or notable obstacles, and grade VI being extremely challenging (often impossible) to navigate.
+You’ll likely end up rafting a grade somewhere in between.
+With a good guide, you’ll be able to take on rivers graded anywhere from II-IV, even without prior experience.

-A raft typically holds eight to nine people, including the instructor, and you usually don’t have to have the numbers for a full raft with you to book yourself on a trip.
-You’ll often just be mixed with some other groups, which again, is all part of the fun!
+A raft typically holds eight to nine people, including the instructor.
+You don’t have to have a group of that size to book yourself onto a trip, though.
+You’ll often just be mixed with some other adventurous strangers, which again, is all part of the fun!

-What Do I Need to Go White Water Rafting?
+Do I Need Safety Equipment to Go White Water Rafting?

-The main thing that you need to go white water rafting is a professional, experienced guide.
+As we mentioned above, the main thing that you need to go white water rafting is a professional, experienced guide.
 You don’t need any experience or specialist equipment, as you should be supplied with a wetsuit, helmet, buoyancy aid and paddle by the company you’re going white water rafting in the UK with.
+Your guide will have an abundance of experience running rafting sessions and getting people down the river safely.
+Your whole rafting experience is really in the trusty hands of your raft guides, and they'll have all the gear (and knowhow) to make it a good one.
 There are still some items you need to remember though:

 - A towel